othermod/PSPi-Version-6/rpi/README.md

 1. Boot up your device with the Lakka SD card.
 Allow Lakka to resize the partition on its first boot.
 2. Connect a keyboard to the device.
-3. Connect to your Wi-Fi network through the keyboard.
+3. Connect to your Wi-Fi network using the keyboard.
 4. Enable SSH in Lakka's settings.
 5. Using an SSH client on your computer, SSH into the device using `root` as both the username and password.
 6. Run the command `bash /boot/install.sh`.
 This will set the drivers to load at bootup.